sapegin/blog.sapegin.me/content/all/faster-code-reviews.md

 Every developer works differently: some will commit all the changes at once, some will commit each change separately.
 It’s hard for a reviewer to know when you’re done with all their feedback and ready for another iteration.

 Writing a short comment like “Ready for another iteration” will make it clear, and you’ll get that another iteration sooner.
+However, don't write "Done" on each code review comment — this will only spam reviews' inboxes but don't give them a clear indication when the code could be reviwed again.

 ## Make the next step